eriktuck/ei-dev/docs/data-management/postgres-tutorial.md

 Visit the [Postgres website](https://www.postgresql.org/) and download the right version of Postgres for your operating system (note that you may need to use a different browser if the download does not start automatically).

 Once the install begins, follow [these instructions](https://www.postgresqltutorial.com/install-postgresql/) to set up Postgres on your local machine.
-Uncheck 'Stack Builder' when prompted, you won't need it.
 Make sure you write down the superuser password you set up!

 This installation will automatically install pgAdmin, the default database management client for Postgres, and psql, a command line interface for Postgres.
 (If you're following the instructions linked above to verify your Postgres install, note that the password will not display on screen when you type it for security reasons).